Mac backup using Time Machine and Cloud backup services

 Firstly, the Dropbox folder can be set-up anywhere on a Mac, within reason.
 The files and folders in the Dropbox actually reside on the Mac exactly where they appear to be.
 If anything happens to the Dropbox account, they will still be there.
 Whereas, with iCloud, the actual files and folders are cached in hidden places in the Mac system, and if something silly happens to your Apple ID, they can just disappear from your Mac.

-Secondly, with Dropbox, it is possible to be selective about which folders within the Dropbox folder to keep in sync on any device, but with iCloud it is all or nothing.
+Secondly, with Dropbox, it is possible to be selective about which folders within the Dropbox folder to keep in sync on any device.
+With iCloud it used to be all or nothing, but it now is capable of dynamically removing files from your hard disk and only downloading them when you need them.
+This approach is mainly to free-up space on small solid-state hard drives.

 Finally, it is easy to share files and folders from Dropbox with other people, whether they themselves use Dropbox or not.
 Just right-click (two-finger-tap or control-click) on the item in the Finder.
 A drop-down menu appears giving lots of options for sending a file to other people, no matter how big the file.
 And one of the options, right there in the Finder, is to view “Previous Versions” of the file.
 It doesn’t matter what kind of file it is.